 Back on earth in Dalkey, 1962 was a pivotal year in the history of Cuala.
 There were 2 strategic developments in the local GAA world – developments that were the critical foundations of our modern day club.

-St Begnetts GAA Club was resurrected as Dalkey Mitchells and began plans to develop facilities in Hyde Road.
-(It’s very likely that the “Mitchells” title was chosen because there had been a team of that name (honoring the patriot John Mitchell) operating in the Glasthule/Glenageary area called “Mitchels” and was affiliated to the Dublin Board back in the late 18and early 1900s but had become defunct).
+St Begnetts GAA Club was re-named Dalkey Mitchells and began plans to develop facilities in Hyde Road.
+(It’s very likely that the “Mitchells” title was chosen because there had been a team of that name (honoring the patriot John Mitchell) operating in the Glasthule/Glenageary area in the late 18and early 1900s but had become defunct).
 Dalkey Mitchells were to later release their Minors to another new club Roger Casements

-Meanwhile, in Dun Laoghaire, a new boys club was founded drawing on pupils from CBS Dun Laoghaire and a recently disbanded club, St Michael’s of Sallynoggin.
+Also in 1962, in Dun Laoghaire, a new boys club was founded drawing on pupils from CBS Dun Laoghaire and a recently disbanded club, St Michael’s of Sallynoggin.
 The new Club adopted the name Cuala Boys.
 It was named after the Cuala Marian League (1953 – 1967, and whos officers included Seosamh Ó Drisceoil and Prionsias Ó Maolain).
 And it also resurrecting the name previously used by a Hurling side based in Dalkey in the 1920s.
-As with Mitchel’s, Cuala Boys also released their Minors to the new Roger Casements club.
+As with Mitchells, Cuala Boys also released their Minors to the new Roger Casements club.

 Here’s our family tree –

 Cartlann Digiteach Cuala (Cuala Digital Archive) was established in 2009 to assemble an on-line archive of images, stories and memorabilia relating to Cuala and its ‘ancestral’ clubs.

 If you have any information or material to share with us, please contact –

 Michael Goodwin, +353 (0) 87 2266140, firstname.lastname@example.org